Sublette County Emergency Medical Services (EMS)

 Who We Are

-Sublette County Rural Health Care District Emergency Medical Services operates three, 24/7 ambulance stations in Pinedale, Marbleton/Big Piney and the Sand Draw industrial area on Highway 191.
+Sublette County Rural Health Care District Emergency Medical Services operates two, 24/7 ambulance stations in both Pinedale and Marbleton.
 The EMS Department is comprised of 24 full-time and up to 20 part-time staff members consisting of basic, advanced and paramedic skill levels which gives Sublette County EMS its ability to provide quality, out-of-hospital emergency care.
 Staff is trained in the latest cardiac care including 12-lead ECG recognition, stroke and trauma critical care.
 In addition to the 3 static units in the corners of the county, we also man an additional 12-hour transfer ambulance from the Pinedale Station to transport patients to Jackson, Rock Springs, Idaho Falls and Salt Lake City.

 Cooperation with other Emergency Services